 What is it?
 Based on your business category on Google, there may be new URLs you can publish directly to your listing.

-In Google My Business, brands can add their own URLs for specific actions, including:
+Specifically, in Google My Business, brands can add their own URLs for actions including:

 - Booking an appointment

 - Searching for items